Bank of America HELOC at a glance

 - You can start your application online by providing basic information.
 From there, you’ll upload the required documents and can check your status online.
 A Bank of America rep will guide you through the process.
 If you’re approved, you’ll need to close your HELOC in person at a Bank of America branch.

 - Gather your income and employment documentation and information about your current mortgage balance and payments.
 You’ll also need to provide your current homeowners insurance and property tax amounts, along with your estimated property value.
 The online application also asks for the HELOC amount you’re requesting and how you plan to use the funds.

 Not sure if Bank of America is right for you?
 Consider these alternatives.

-- Figure: Along with competitive starting APRs, this newer lender uses blockchain technology to offer a fast, 100% online application and approval process and funding potentially within five days.
+- Figure: This lender offers a fast, 100% online application and approval process and funding potentially within five days.

 - Third Federal: This bank’s “Fixer Upper Home Repair Loan,” which offers a competitive fixed rate and no closing costs, could be an option for people who only need to borrow a smaller amount.